lucaskmiyazaki/3D_web_viewer/README.md

 # 3D Web Viewer

-This project was developed using node.
+This project was developed using node express in the backend and Three.js for the 3D rendering.

 ### `git clone ___`